 - Council own some off-street car parks in city centre, and controls metered parking bays and on-street parking.
-Much of this (esp away from residential areas) could be closed/suspended (with access left for blue badge holders etc) to reduce priority towards driving and reclaim large amounts of public space – for pedestrian/cycle use, pocket parks, planting etc. Parking would still be available off-street.
+Much of this (esp away from residential areas) could be closed/suspended (with access left for blue badge holders, deliveries etc) to reduce priority towards driving and reclaim large amounts of public space – for pedestrian/cycle use, pocket parks, planting etc. Parking would still be available off-street.

 - Experimental Traffic Control Orders

 - Changes to highway (stopping through-traffic with bollards, planters etc) can be applied quickly without full formal consultation and cheaper than in case of TROs.
 These could be used to create pedestrian priority areas and protected cycleways.
-Full consultation is required to keep changes after 18 months, which gives time to experiment and settle any controversial effects.
+Full consultation is required to keep changes after 18 months, which gives time to experiment and settle controversial effects.